Inspiration for beautiful patios and paved outdoor spaces

 For modern patios and balconies, smooth and glossy porcelain slabs offer a sleek, sophisticated finish that looks at home against crisp white walls and evergreen planting.
 Try our Arnhem range for large, contemporary slabs in hard-wearing reconstituted stone.

 Alternatively, consider natural stone or natural stone effect slabs that are the perfect complement to period properties and rustic, informal gardens.
-Natural slate creates a stunning backdrop against which planting will shine, whilst sandstone effect slabs, such as our Old Riven range have a softer edge for a comfortable, cosy space.
+Natural slate creates a stunning backdrop against which planting will shine, whilst sandstone effect slabs have a softer edge for a comfortable, cosy space.

 Experiment with pattern